viniirale/Pokemon-Card-Battle-Game/README.md

 2. Click on "Start Battle" to start the battle.

+3. The winner is determined by calculating the sum of attack, defense, and hp for each Pokemon.
+The Pokemon with the higher total value will be declared the winner.

-3. The result of the battle (whether Pokemon 1 or Pokemon 2 wins, or if it's a tie) will appear on the screen.
+4. The result of the battle (whether Pokemon 1 or Pokemon 2 wins, or if it's a tie) will appear on the screen.

-4. To clear the battle data, click on the "Clear Battle" button.

-## Contributing

-If you would like to contribute to this project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contributing